bballdave025/manuscript-waste-reuse-finder/README.md

 > No citation is available

-(Quoted from the FamilySearch Information Tab in the Record Viewer for this image)
+(Quoted from the FamilySearch Information Tab in the Record Viewer for this image,) but see [this small note](#Example-2---Appendix-A).

 ### Example 2.1 : Image of Binding Without Manuscript Reuse